-No. A Transaction that has been notified (or which should have been notified) cannot be completed (or furthered) after the Minister issues a Screening Notice to review the Transaction unless and until approved by the Minister.
-Completing (or furthering) the Transaction before a Screening Decision by the Minister approving the Transaction is an offence.
+No. A Transaction that has been notified (or which should have been notified) cannot be completed (or furthered) after the Minister issues a Screening Notice to review the Transaction unless and until it is approved by the Minister.
+Completing (or furthering) the Transaction before a Screening Decision of the Minister approving the Transaction is an offence.